BitLazer/parrotMinidroneCompetition/README.md

 # parrotMinidroneCompetition
- Simulating a parrot minidrone to pathfind
+Simulating a Parrot Minidrone to Pathfind

+Coded for the 2021 MathWorks Minidrone Competition Code base provided by MathWorks